 Transport: A/C car/mini-van/minibus & internal flight

-Highlights: Kathmandu's temples & stupas, Paro Dzong & National Museum, Thimphu tours, Buddha Point, Dochu La Pass, Punakha Dzong, Tiger's Nest monastery hike, Nepalese & Bhutanese food & culture, Nagarkot mountain views, ancient Bhaktapur
+Highlights: Kathmandu's temples & stupas, Paro Dzong & National Museum, Thimphu weekend market, Buddha Point, Dochu La Pass, Punakha Dzong, Tiger's Nest monastery hike, Nepalese & Bhutanese food & culture, Nagarkot mountain views, ancient Bhaktapur

 Bhutan is one of the world's hidden jewels, and this compact tour provides the chance to get a taste for the country in a short time, combining it with a few days in the Kathmandu Valley in Nepal at either end.

 We start with a walking tour through the busy narrow streets of Kathmandu from our boutique hotel in the touristic Thamel district, past various markets, tiny corner temples and stupas to the heart of the city in Durbar Square.

 We then take a flight along the edge of the Himalayas to Bhutan (flight not included, see tour notes), and arrive in a country few people ever get to visit.
 We'll start our tours at the Paro Dzong (a combination of a monastery, fort and town hall) before heading to the capital Thimphu for our first night in the country.
 We'll see the huge steel 51m tall Buddha statue overlooking the city, as well as the Memorial Chorten and the strange national animal, the Takin, in a local reserve.
 Next we head to the hills and drive on winding roads through thick forest, crossing the Dochu La Pass en-route to the Punakha Valley.
 Here we'll take a few easy walks in the valley through mixed forest and fields of vegetables and chillies, before visiting the huge and beautifully situated Punakha Dzong.